A fast and stable approximate maximum-likelihood method for template fits: Toy study

 \section{Toy study}

-The properties of estimated yields are studied, which are obtained by minimizing \eq{exact}, corresponding to the exact likelihood derived by Barlow and Beeston, as well as its approximations \eq{conway} and \eq{alternative}.
+The properties of the estimated yields, obtained with the likelihoods presented here, are studied in two toy examples.
+The yields are estimated by minimizing the likelihoods given by \eq{exact} (Barlow-Beeston), by \eq{conway} (Conway), and \eq{alternative2} (this work).
 Of interest is the bias of the estimates and the bias of the estimated uncertainty of the yields.
-Either bias should be small.
+Both biases should be small.